theopenwebjp/js-functions/readme.md

 Functions may be broken up into classes over time.
 Functions may be made into modular(js modules) code over time.

+Testing:
+Some important functions are being tested.
+More tests may be added over time.
+Tests can be performed in the "tests" folder with "npm run mocha" after "npm install".

 ## Format

 Utility: Non dependent functions.